VWAP Mean Reversion Backtest: The Logic, the Edge, and the Failure Modes

 What failed was density.
 The best-quality version simply did not trade often enough to satisfy the repo's portfolio admission bar.
 The exact failed condition was trades_per_week_ok.
 That is not a cosmetic failure.
 It means the branch could make money and still fail the job it needed to do as a component of a diversified portfolio.

 The opportunity version then showed why loosening the filters was not an easy repair.
 Trade count rose sharply, but the quality of the branch did not remain strong enough.
-In other words, the branch could be selective and sparse or denser and weaker, but it did not yet find the middle ground that would justify promotion.
+The branch could be selective and sparse or denser and weaker, but it did not yet find the middle ground that would justify promotion.

 Takeaway